EL-OUARDY/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 ## DNS Request
 When you type ``"google.com"`` your browser sends a request to a Domain Name System (DNS) server to translate "google.com" into an **IP address**
+Think of DNS like a phone book where people names are domain names and people phone numbers are IP addresses.

 ## TCP/IP
 Once the IP address is retrieved, We know now where the server of the website is located, your browser initiates a connection using Transmission Control Protocol (**TCP**) and Internet Protocol (**IP**).
 This ensures reliable communication between your computer and Google's servers.